qiibee/qb-sdk-python/README.md

 # qb-sdk-python
-Brand SDK for the Qiibee blockchain.
+Brand SDK for the qiibee blockchain.

 ## Requirements

-To use this library, use the Qiibee dashboard account to retrieve the API key present at https://dashboard.qiibee.com/developers
+To use this library, use the qiibee dashboard account to retrieve the API key present at https://dashboard.qiibee.com/developers

 ## Installation